Welcome and Overview

 Engraftment usually takes about 10 to 14 days.
 It can take longer, depending on the source of your stem cells.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

-While you’re waiting for engraftment, you’ll be given injections of growth factor, which is a medication that will speed up the production of white blood cells in your body.
+While you’re waiting for engraftment, you’ll be given injections of growth factor.
+This is a medication that will speed up the production of white blood cells in your body.
 You might also need blood and platelet transfusions.

 Getting Ready for Your Transplant

-During your initial consultation visit, you’ll meet with your doctor and other members of your transplant team.
-Your doctor will take a complete medical and surgical history, do a physical exam, and talk with you about what they think is the best treatment plan for you.
-This plan may also be discussed with other transplant doctors to make sure everyone agrees on the best plan for your specific situation.
+During your initial consultation visit, you’ll meet with your healthcare provider and other members of your transplant team.
+Your healthcare provider will take a complete medical and surgical history and do a physical exam.
+They will talk with you about what they think is the best treatment plan for you.
+They may also discuss this plan with other transplant healthcare providers to make sure everyone agrees on the best plan for your specific situation.

 Before your transplant, you’ll make practical, physical, and emotional preparations for your transplant.
-Here’s a list of things that will happen and things you might need to do to get ready:
+Here’s a list of things that will happen and what you can do to get ready:

 - Learn about your transplant.
 The information your transplant team will go over with you is meant to help you learn, not scare you.
-Make a note of anything that you don’t understand about your transplant, anything in this guide that isn’t clear, and any other questions you have.
+Make a note of anything that you don’t understand about your transplant.
+Note anything in this guide that isn’t clear, and any other questions you have.

 - Choose a caregiver.
 Identify a family member or friend to act as your caregiver.
-Make sure this person understands what the role entails.
+Make sure this person understands what this role means.
 Give your caregiver a copy of this guide and ask them to read it at least once.

 - Fill out a Health Care Proxy form.
 A health care proxy is a legal document that identifies the person who will speak for you if you can’t communicate for yourself.
 The person you identify is called your health care agent.
 This person can be different from your caregiver.
 For more information, talk with your social worker or any other member of your transplant team.
 You can also read the resource Advance Care Planning.